-Bacon & Onion jam is one of my favorite appetizers – served with some crackers and cheese, it is such a treat.
-The balsamic flavor is deep & rich, the caramelized onions give off such a sweet flavor, and of course, the taste of bacon is always amazing.
+Bacon Jam is one of my favorite appetizers – perfect on a cracker or a burger, it is such a treat.
+The balsamic flavor is deep and rich, the caramelized onions give off such a sweet flavor, and of course, the taste of bacon is always amazing.

-• Bacon – I like to use very thick, smoky bacon.
+• Bacon – I like to use very thick-cut, smoky bacon.
+Do not use turkey bacon.

 • Onions – I like to use Sweet Onions to bring out a deeper sweetness – Vidalia will work as well.